christiannicoletti/Co-Creator/README.md

 2. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository
 3. While in the root directory of this repo, run "*npm start*"

-** THIS WEB APP USES A BACKEND IN A PRIVATE REPO.
-YOU CAN'T EDIT THE BACKEND, BUT IT WILL STILL WORK **

-## Contributions
-Project has been scrapped, no further contributions needed.

 ## Packages
 "axios": "^0.19.0",<br />
 "prop-types": "^15.7.2",<br />